yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/Lot.rst

 :lotType:
     string, auto-generated, read-only

     Type of the given lot.
+Given value:

+    * `yoke` - lotType for the small scale privatization process.

 .. _period: